Best Homeowners Insurance in Florida (2024)

 The Villages $371 $4,456

 In addition to natural disaster susceptibility, rates vary by location due to crime rates, carrier strategy, and other factors.
-Read on for a county-by-county breakdown.
+Read on for a county-by-county breakdown of home insurance for Florida.

 Florida Homeowners Insurance Rates by County